HR 8799: Planetary system

-These objects are near the upper mass limit for classification as planets; if they exceeded 13 Jupiter masses, they would be capable of (but not guaranteed to exhibit) deuterium fusion in their interiors and thus qualify as brown dwarfs under the definition of these terms used by the IAU's Working Group on Extrasolar Planets.
-If the mass estimates are correct, the HR 8799 system is the first multiple-planet extrasolar system to be directly imaged.
+HR 8799 system is the first multiple-planet extrasolar system to be directly imaged.
 The orbital motion of the planets is in an anticlockwise direction and was confirmed via multiple observations dating back to 1998.
 The system is more likely to be stable if the planets e, d, and c are in a 4:2:1 resonance, which would imply that the orbit of the planet d has an eccentricity exceeding 0.04 in order to match the observational constraints.
 Planetary systems with the best-fit masses from evolutionary models would be stable if the outer three planets are in a 1:2:4 orbital resonance (similar to the Laplace resonance between Jupiter's inner three Galilean satellites: Io, Europa, and Ganymede as well as three of the planets in the Gliese 876 system).
-However, it is disputed if planet b is in resonance with the other 3 planets.
-According to dynamical simulations, the HR 8799 planetary system may be even an extrasolar system with multiple resonance 1:2:4:8.
-The 4 young planets are still glowing red hot from the heat of their formation and are larger than Jupiter; over time they will cool and shrink to sizes of 0.8–1.0 Jupiter radii.
+According to dynamical simulations, the HR 8799 planetary system may be in an 1:2:4:8 resonance.

 The broadband photometry of planets b, c and d has shown that there may be significant clouds in their atmospheres, while the infrared spectroscopy of planets b and c points to non-equilibrium CO / CH4 chemistry.
 Near-infrared observations with the Project 1640 integral field spectrograph on the Palomar Observatory have shown that compositions between the four planets vary significantly.
 This is a surprise since the planets presumably formed in the same way from the same disk and have similar luminosities.